- SailGP Champion - Season 1

 Lanford has competed in the Extreme Sailing Series in 2011 with The Wave, Muscat and 2014 edition of the competition with Oman Sail.
 As he continued to develop across a variety of events and classes, he shifted his focus to offshore sailing and was a member of Team Bruenl in the 2017-2018 Volve Ocean Race, finishing in third.

-When he’s not racing, Langford resides in Stockholm, Sweden where he practices his drone piloting skills, cycles or kitesurfs.
+When he’s not racing, Langford resides in Stockholm, Sweden where he practices his drone piloting skills, cycles and kitesurfs.